 - community the District serves.
 This newly created department encompasses DBE, EEO, Workforce Inclusion and protected leaves responsibilities. - Continued efforts to ensure equal treatment for applicants and employees with regard to hiring, training, promotions, discipline, and separations in compliance with the District's 2020 to 2024 EEO Program. - Improved upon the District's Diversity Heritage Campaigns celebrating Diversity, Equity, and Inclusion focused on Black History Month, Women's History Month, Asian and Pacific American Heritage Month, Native American Heritage Month, Hispanic Heritage Month, and LGBTQ+ History Month. - Relaunched the District's Employee Resource Group GPS: Grow, Participate, Share.
 A group focused on issues of concern to women in the workplace and to enhance career growth, knowledge and networking. - Collaborated with all divisions' safety culture by attending and providing streamlined processes, to include safety meetings, blood lead testing, pulmonary testing, etc. - Continued the highly successful onsite health clinic, PIVOT, which included bringing many services on-site, including DOT, pre-employment physicals, drug screens, Hepatitis B and Flu shots, physical therapy, return to work clearance, essential function exams, along with wellness routines with onsite athletic trainers and physician assistants to include stretching, eating healthier, mental health awareness and opportunities to increase activity levels. - Provided onsite flu-shot clinics, health screenings, and Fit-Kits to all divisions (Bus, Bridge, and Ferry) provided by Kaiser Permanente.
 Continued issuing health and wellness newsletters provided by Kaiser, Optum (Employee Assistance Program), and CredibleMind.
 Provided a virtual Health and Wellness Expo to deliver medical and health benefits, retirement information, and employee resources during Open Enrollment. - Coordinated the blood lead level semiannual requirements and completed the renewal process for the AST and UST permits.
 Completed renewal process for our SPCC plan and stormwater permits. - Completed the required regulatory testing, audits, inspections and permits to allow for the continued operations of District facilities.
-Completed the fit testing for the painter's union workers, ferry mechanics and engineering group. - Coordinated the start and completion of contractor projects for mold remediation, asbestos, and Lead removal. - Conducted and hosted weekly EHS trainings and safety meetings at the bridge and bus.
-Completed all required regulatory training for Bloodborne pathogens and Injury and Illness Prevention. - Set up a new hazardous training module for ferry mechanics. - Ensured staff competency in first aid, AED use, and CPR certifications. - Investigated work sites to eliminate hazards and substitute hazards with engineering and administrative controls. - Implemented several technology enhancements across the District, including Microsoft Teams and Cisco phone integration for single number reach, Citrix upgrade for Office 365 and improved Citrix user experience, a Capital & Grants tool to help manage the grant tracking and billing process more efficiently, OnBase enhancements, designed and implemented Ferry Action Form and Workflow, implemented Automated PO Import Process, revised Travel Per Diem Change Process from a configuration for easier updates, worked with Databank to create basic training for individual groups, implementing, Finance Enterprise business process improvements, implemented ePayables and Employee Online enhancements for direct deposit update and deferred compensation, brought ACA reporting requirement in-house, developed pCard processing and validation tool to improve accountings ability to process pCard transactions in Finance Enterprise, implemented CADAVL (INIT) System enhancements, implemented Real Time Occupancy module to provide vehicle occupancy data in real time through CADAVL and GTFS, completed RFP process for the Financial/HR/Payroll management system replacement project, as well as numerous other updates, upgrades and enhancements to District technologies that support operations (e.g., Asset and Vehicle Fluid Management, Fuel Terminal, ACIS/INIT, CAD/AVL, Clipper screens, Transtat, Hastus, data loss prevention, etc.).
+Completed the fit testing for the painter's union workers, ferry mechanics and engineering group. - Coordinated the start and completion of contractor projects for mold remediation, asbestos, and Lead removal. - Conducted and hosted weekly EHS training and safety meetings at the bridge and bus.
+Completed all required regulatory training for Bloodborne pathogens and Injury and Illness Prevention. - Set up a new hazardous training module for ferry mechanics. - Ensured staff competency in first aid, AED use, and CPR certifications. - Investigated work sites to eliminate hazards and substitute hazards with engineering and administrative controls. - Implemented several technology enhancements across the District, including Cisco phone system cloud migration to 'Webex Calling'; bus drivers kiosk upgrade in the drivers' rooms at each of the bus depots; allowing users to manage email distribution groups right from Outlook; updated video conferencing setup to allow users to join Teams, Zoom, and Webex meetings from the Logitech Tap device without additional hardware; migrated Customer Service Contact Center system to